 This granular level of access is crucial to maintaining a good security posture and critical to minimizing threats, such as preventing lateral movement.
 If a service becomes compromised, admins only need to limit access to the affected service(s) – not the entire catalog of apps.
 Not only does this contain the threat to only what’s affected, but it efficiently allows users to remain productive until the issue(s) pertaining to the compromised service or app are remediated.

 What are you waiting for?
-Request a trial of Jamf Private Access to put ZTNA to work in your environment.
+Request a trial of Jamf Connect to put ZTNA to work in your environment.

 If you prefer to discuss this with a Jamf representative, feel free to contact us to work with you on a plan that addresses your unique needs and requirements.